-Doctors who hold Arab Board in Medicine or its equivalents (local country board in Internal Medicine).

-Those who hold local country Board in Endocrine, fellowship in endocrine and/or equivalent subspecialty of MSc endocrinology with at least 2 years training from a Center that is accepted by practice in diabetes, endocrine, and metabolic disorders, can also attempt the part two examinations as an external candidate without the need for competition examination or part one examination, or research paper or full time two years training, provided that they hold baseline Arab Board certificate in Internal Medicine or its local equivalent.
+- Doctors who hold Arab Board in Medicine or its equivalents (local country board in Internal Medicine). - Those who hold local country Board in Endocrine, fellowship in endocrine and/or equivalent subspecialty of MSc endocrinology with at least 2 years training from a Center that is accepted by Arab Board of Health Specializations and have completed at least one year post-specialty clinical practice in diabetes, endocrine, and metabolic disorders, can also attempt the part two examinations as an external candidate without the need for competition examination or part one examination, or research paper or full time two years training, provided that they hold baseline Arab Board certificate in Internal Medicine or its local equivalent.